Alibaba's new payment system lets virtual reality shoppers pay by nodding

-Tesla Motors Inc and SolarCity Corp said Wednesday in a U.S. securities filing that a vote to merge the two California-based companies will take place on Nov.
-17.

-HONG KONG Alibaba Group Holdings' finance arm on Wednesday demonstrated a payment service that will allow virtual reality shoppers to pay for things in future just by nodding their heads.
+HONG KONG (Reuters) - Alibaba Group Holdings' finance arm on Wednesday demonstrated a payment service that will allow virtual reality shoppers to pay for things in future just by nodding their heads.

 VR Pay, the new payment system, is part of Alibaba's efforts to capitalize on the latest technology in online shopping.
 In 2015, for example, it introduced a facial recognition technology for Alipay mobile payments service advertised as "pay with a selfie".